Crisstuff/ceepGithubStreak/README.md

 - Add the last time the streak was updated in the `Last updated` to see the last date it was updated.
 - Show the `Total count now` of the streak by counting the massages under the `List of prints`.
 - If the `Last updated` date isnt from the day erlyer the `List of prints` gets viped and the `Total count now` gets set back to 0.

+- `NOTE`: This project is still under development so all the condisions may not be put into practice yet

 # Version for Linux & Mac OS

-## How to sett this up in general linux/mac PC
+## How to sett this up on MAC
 1. Clone this repositorry
 2. Open the `README.md` scroll to the bottom of the file and change the information under `Times this ceepGithubStreak have run`